-Bald Porcupine Island (seen on the right side of this photo taken from Cadillac Mountain) is located in Frenchman Bay between Mount Desert Island and Schoodic Peninsula on the coast of Maine.
-A distinguishing feature is the breakwater that stretches outward as seen above.
+Bald Porcupine Island (seen on the right side of the above photo taken from Cadillac Mountain) is located in Frenchman Bay between Mount Desert Island and Schoodic Peninsula on the coast of Maine.
+A distinguishing feature is the breakwater that stretches outward to the west toward MDI.
 Without it, Bar Harbor would not have a safe harbor.
 Bald Porcupine Island is actually in Gouldsboro, Maine and part of Acadia National Park.
 Most of its 32 acres are covered with a mature spruce-fir and deciduous tree forest.
-Bald eagles and other nesting birds nest here so it is closed February 15 - August 31 of each year (or, until a park wildlife biologist determines that nesting is not occurring).
+Bald eagles and other nesting birds nest here so it is closed February 15 through August 31 of each year (or, until a park wildlife biologist determines that nesting is no longer occurring).

 You will notice that, like most of the mountains and other land formations in this area, the northern side has a gentle slope whereas the southern side almost appears to “fall off.”
 This was not just be chance as it was caused by the continental sized glaciers that migrated from north to south, shearing off the tops of the mountains and other land formations.
 As the glacier pressed with its incredible weight against the mountain, it scooped up materials and pushed it along until it reach the downside where it was deposited.
 You will find this type of geological feature all over coastal and interior Maine.